13 Kensington Palace Gardens: Current use

 For 50 years prior to the United Kingdom suspending its relations with the USSR in May 1927, the Russian Embassy had been located at Chesham House, close to Belgrave Square at the corner of Chesham Place and Lyall Street.
 With the reestablishment of diplomatic relations with the Soviet Union in 1929, a new home was needed.

 In 1924, Sir Lewis Richardson, a South African millionaire businessman, acquired Harrington House.
 Following designs by Sidney Parvin, Sir Lewis spent over £25,000 altering the house.
 These alterations including the demolition of the house's bell-turret, changing the windows of the conservatory, and replacing the original sloping roof with a flat one.
 Sir Lewis also made "considerable changes" inside the house.
 Despite the work he undertook, Sir Lewis offered the house to the United Kingdom in 1930 for use as the Soviet Embassy, donating the house to the British Crown.

 The Russian Embassy is currently located further down the road, at numbers 4–5 Kensington Palace Gardens (consular department) and numbers 6–7 (the Chancery).
 Harrington House (number 13) is currently used as the official residence of the Russian Ambassador.
 The Soviet Diplomatic Mission previously also occupied numbers 10, 16 and 18, but these have since been returned to private use.

 In 1991, the British government extended the Russian government's lease on the house for 99 years.
-The Russian government pays a token rent of £1 per year for the house; in return, Britain pays only one rouble per year rent for the British embassy in Moscow.
+The Russian government pays a token rent of £1 per year for the house; in return, Britain pays a token rent of one ruble per year for the British ambassador's residence in Moscow, the Kharitonenko Mansion at 14 Sofiyskaya Embankment.